The moduli of annuli in random conformal geometry: Background on Brownian surfaces

-\begin{proposition}[{\cite{curien-legall-peeling}}] \xin{Let $\rho=\frac1{12}$ and $\theta=\frac1{54}$ as in Lemma~\ref{lem-boltz-len}.
+We now turn to the proof of Lemmas~\ref{lem:ball-length} and~\ref{lem:sphere-ball}.
+We first state the asymptotic of quadrangulation metric balls that we extract from \cite{curien-legall-peeling}.
+For positive integers $r,a$ we let $\cQ_\ball(r;2a)$ be the set of quadrangulations with the disk topology with boundary length $2a$, with a distinguished oriented edge called the \emph{root edge}, such that the four vertices of every quadrangle sharing an edge with the boundary are at distances $r-1,r,r+1,r$ from the root vertex, respectively. \begin{proposition} {Let $\rho=\frac1{12}$ and $\theta=\frac1{54}$ as in Lemma~\ref{lem-boltz-len}.
 Let $\P^{\ball}(n)$ be the probability measure on $\bigcup_{a = 1}^\infty \cQ_\ball(n; 2a)$ where each element is assigned weight proportional to $\rho^V (\rho/\theta)^{L}$, where $V$ is the number of internal vertices and $L$ is the number of boundary vertices.
 Let $\cL_n$ be the number of boundary vertices of a sample from $\P^{\ball}(n)$.
-Then $(3n^2)^{-1} \cL_n$ converges in law as $n \to \infty$ to the random variable with density proportional to $1_{\ell>0} |\mathrm{Ball}_1(\ell)|d\ell$, where $|\mathrm{Ball}_1(\ell)| =e^{-\frac{9\ell}{2}}$ as defined in~\eqref{eq:ball-pfn}.} \end{proposition} \begin{proof} \xin{Recall that the Uniform Infinite Planar Quadrangulation (UIPQ) is the local limit of uniform quadrangulations; see e.g.~\cite{curien-legall-peeling}.
+Then $(3n^2)^{-1} \cL_n$ converges in law as $n \to \infty$ to the random variable with density proportional to $1_{\ell>0} |\mathrm{Ball}_1(\ell)|d\ell$, where $|\mathrm{Ball}_1(\ell)| =e^{-\frac{9\ell}{2}}$ as defined in~\eqref{eq:ball-pfn}.} \end{proposition} \begin{proof} {Recall that the {uniform infinite planar quadrangulation} (UIPQ) is the local limit of uniform quadrangulations; see e.g.~\cite[Section 6.2]{curien-legall-peeling}.
 Let $\P^{\ball}_{\mathrm{UIPQ}}(n)$ be the law of the filled metric ball around the root at radius $n$ on a UIPQ.
-Here a filled metric \guillaume{ball} is the union of the ball itself and all its bounded complementary components.
+Here a filled metric {ball} is the union of the ball itself and all its bounded complementary components.
 Let $\cQ^\disk_{0,1}(2a;v)$ be the set of quadrangulations with simple boundary, $2a$ boundary vertices and $n$ interior vertices, and a marked boundary edge.
 As explained in~\cite[Section 6.2]{curien-legall-peeling},